-Below are some simple examples from last year of what different churches did to participate in Thy Kingdom Come.
-We hope that these encourage churches to engage creatively in their particular context and tradition in 2017.
+Below are some further past examples of what different churches did in our Diocese to participate in Thy Kingdom Come.

 (Father Rob Mackley, Little St Mary' s)